thomhines/interactive-media-i/Day 02.md

 ### Housekeeping
 - Have all students log into WP and update their user names
 - Install Chrome, because it's the best
-- Create .htaccess file and add this line to prevent Google from indexing sites:

-		Header set X-Robots-Tag "noindex, nofollow"
+- Have all students put this [.htaccess](http://teaching.thomhines.com/resources/htaccess) file in their public_html folders. **Don't forget to add a "." to the beginning of the file after it's uploaded to the server!**

 - Questions?